 This tool will take users to the exact page where the chapter begins.

-The main search bar is stationary throughout HeinOnline.
-After entering the Session Laws Library database, the Full Text tab option on the search bar will search within this database only.
+The one-box search bar is stationary throughout HeinOnline.
+After entering the Session Laws Library database, you will be able to search within this database only.
 Click Search Help for a quick reference guide to commonly used search syntax.

-For example: Enter “economic development” AND California and click the magnifying glass icon.
+For example: Enter “economic development” AND California and select Just search for

 Results can be refined using the facets on the left side of the page.
 Available facets include date, document type, title, state published, location, person, and organization.
 Terms matching the search query will appear in bold text within the matching text page snippets.
 Sort search results by relevance, volume date (oldest first or newest first), or document title.
 Find cited-by information and tools, such as an instant PDF download, on the right side of each search result.
 Use the icons next to the Sort-by bar to modify your current search, to search within results, to toggle all matching text pages, or to turn OFF infinite scroll.

 Click the Advanced Search link located beneath the main search bar to perform a more specific search.
 Users can search various metadata fields such as text, description, state, and title.
 For example, let's say a user wanted to search for Session Laws about Health and Safety in New York State.
 In the State field, enter New York.
 In the Text field, enter "Health and safety".
 Select State Session Laws from the Document Type box.

 This search yields 868 results containing New York Session Laws relevant to health and safety.
 Users are able to further refine these results with the facets on the left-hand side by date, location, person, and organization.